 Sally from Life Loving

 If you are after some proper comfort food in all its glory, it’s Meat Mission Shoreditch all the way.
 The burgers are big and juicy, and the sides are the perfect accompaniment.
 I’d highly recommend the Monkey Fingers, which are battered chicken tenders in a spicy buffalo sauce, served with blue cheese dip.
 My mouth is watering just thinking about them.
 It’s well-priced for London.
 A burger and a side will probably set you back just under £15, add in one of their cocktails for just shy of a tenner.
+They also have lunch specials during the week.
 The venue is really quirky, it was a Christian Mission building and so has stained glass windows.

 Recommended by Milly from Mini Adventures